 Because work wellness requires more than just ergonomics!

-Essential WorkWellness, formerly Essential Ergonomics of Shoreline, Washington is an ergonomics and wellness consulting company working with individuals, businesses and healthcare organizations to bring about and sustain positive changes in work-life balance, safety and process improvement.
+Essential WorkWellness, formerly Essential Ergonomics is an ergonomics and change management consulting company working with individuals, businesses and healthcare organizations to bring about and sustain positive changes in work-life balance, safety and process improvement.

 - Lower work place injury rates